Schindler Group

 User Personas

-Defining the app's user groups is crucial since available features depend on the user's role.
-Each user group will encounter a distinct version of the app.
-Our task was to visualize how these variations would appear, ensuring consistency and intuitiveness across the changing interface.
-For instance, a user might use the elevator app as a guest in one building and as a tenant in another.
+We defined user groups based on role-specific feature access, as each group interacts with a tailored version of the app.
+Our challenge was to map these variations while maintaining a consistent experience across dynamic user contexts.
+For example, a person might use the app as a guest in one building and as a tenant in another.

 For Guests